Mazurkas (Chopin)

-The serial numbering of the 58 published mazurkas normally goes only up to 51.
+The serial numbering of the 58 published mazurkas normally goes up to only 51.
 The remaining 7 are referred to by their key or catalogue number.

 Chopin's composition of these mazurkas signaled new ideas of nationalism.

-Origins
+Origin and Musical style

-Chopin based his mazurkas on the traditional Polish folk dance, also called the mazurka (or "mazur" in Polish).
-However, while he used the traditional mazurka as his model, he was able to transform his mazurkas into an entirely new genre, one that became known as a "Chopin genre".
+Chopin derived the mazurka form from one of the traditional Polish dances while transforming them into an entirely new genre, one that became known as a "Chopin genre".
+Some characteristics of the genre remain the same in his interpretation.

-Compositions

-Chopin started composing his mazurkas in 1825, and continued composing them until 1849, the year of his death.
-The number of mazurkas composed in each year varies, but he was steadily writing them throughout this time period.

-Musical style

-Since Chopin's mazurkas connect to the already established traditional Polish mazurka, some of the characteristics of the genre remain the same in his interpretation.
 For example, both the traditional mazurka and Chopin's version contain a great deal of repetition.
-This can mean repetition of a single measure or small group of measures, repetition of a theme, or even repetition of an entire section.
-This repetition makes sense in the traditional dance for the repeat of a certain section of the actual dance; even though Chopin did not compose his mazurkas so they could be danced to, it is clear Chopin kept the original form in mind.
-Furthermore, many of the rhythmic patterns of the traditional mazurka also appear in Chopin's compositions so they still convey the idea of a dance, but a more "self-contained, stylized dance piece."
-In keeping with this idea, Chopin did try to make his mazurkas more technically interesting by furthering their chromaticism and harmony, along with using classical techniques, such as counterpoint and fugues.
+This can mean repetition of a single measure or small group of measures, a theme, or even an entire section, most common in traditional mazurka dancing.
+Even though Chopin did not compose his mazurkas so they could be danced to, it is clear Chopin kept the original form in mind.
+Furthermore, many of the rhythmic patterns of the traditional mazurka also appear in Chopin's, conveying the idea of a dance, yet as a more "self-contained, stylized dance piece."
+In keeping with this idea, Chopin did try to make his mazurkas more technically interesting by furthering their chromaticism and harmony, along with using classical techniques, most notably chorales and elements of counterpoint including fugues and canons.
 In fact, Chopin used more classical techniques in his mazurkas than in any of his other genres.
-One of these techniques is four part harmony in the manner of a chorale.